-- Understand their responsibility to escalate their concerns and ‘press for reconsideration’ if a child remains at risk or their needs are not met.
+- Understand their responsibility to escalate their concerns and ‘press for reconsideration’ if a child remains at risk or their needs are not met or if it appears that the school is not taking effective action in line with expected procedures.
 This includes the understanding that any member of staff can make a referral to Children’s Services if required to do.

 - Teachers and those providing teaching must personally report to the police cases where they discover that an act of FGM appears to have been carried out.

 - Be aware safeguarding issues can manifest themselves via peer on peer abuse.